-The pistol, gallery rifle or revolver having been inspected and declared clear must be boxed or cased, to facilitate boxing it may be necessary to allow the slide to go forward, once cased/bagged and closed, the shooter is required to step back behind the yellow line for the duration of the ceasefire, no firearms or ammunition may be handled during a ceasefire.
+The pistol, gallery rifle or revolver having been inspected and declared clear must be boxed or cased; to facilitate boxing it shall be necessary to allow the slide to go forward.
+Once cased/bagged and closed, the shooter is required to step back behind the yellow line for the duration of the ceasefire.
+No firearms may be handled during a ceasefire.

-or if holsters are in use:
+Procedure if holsters are in use: